 Ruffwear Web Master has good instructions on how to properly measure your dog and find the right size harness.

 The harness did not come with any instructions.
-It took a while to find the link on the product page to a video that explains how to adjust and fit the harness.
+It took a while to find the instructions online that explains how to adjust and fit the harness.
 We did run into a problem while fitting the Web Master.
 One of the adjustable straps was stitched to the harness, preventing us from adjusting the strap.
 We were able to cut this rogue stitch to fix the issue adjust the fit of the harness.

 Putting the Web Master on Duke required him to put his head through the harness, lift his front right leg and bring it through a loop.
 Then we brought the straps around his torso and clipped them into the harness.
 The only time this was a problem for Duke was when we needed to get the harness off.
 He was excited and not cooperating and we had to struggle with him to get it off – he ended up running through the yard with it half on.
 We could also see it being a problem for dogs who have mobility problems with their front legs and having trouble lifting them through the harness.